dgraph-io/pydgraph/README.md

 ### Running a Query

 You can run a query by calling `Txn#query(string)`.
-You will need to pass in a GraphQL+- query string.
+You will need to pass in a [DQL](https://dgraph.io/docs/query-language/) query string.
 If you want to pass an additional dictionary of any variables that you might want to set in the query, call `Txn#query(string, variables=d)` with the variables dictionary `d`.

-The response would contain the field `json`, which returns the response JSON.
+The query response contains the `json` field, which returns the JSON response.

 Let’s run a query with a variable `$a`, deserialize the result from JSON and print it out: